-A home is the biggest investment most people will make in a lifetime, so it stands to reason that when they’re building, remodeling or upgrading they want to see and touch the products they’re thinking about incorporating and find the right person to do the work.
+A home is the biggest investment most people will make in a lifetime, so it stands to reason that when they’re building, remodeling, or upgrading they want to see and touch the products they’re thinking about incorporating and find the right person to do the work.

-- Understanding how people move about a space is job No. 1 for vendors.
-People tend to turn right when they enter a show, and they look to the right before turning to the left.
+Each home show features hundreds of vendors, so understanding how people move about space is job No. 1 for vendors.
+People tend to turn right when they enter a home & garden show, and they look to the right before turning to the left.
 It stands to reason, then, that a booth to the right will get more traffic than a booth to the left.
-One toward the front or in an area where people naturally congregate will perform better than another on the outskirts.
+One toward the front near an interactive exhibitor list stand or in an area where people naturally congregate will get better sales results than another on the outskirts.

-- Step back and take a look at what visitors will see when they walk in the door and as they travel about the venue.
-Don’t make them work hard to find you; design your display area with their eyeline in mind.
+Step back and take a look at what visitors will see when they walk in the door and as they travel about the venue.
+Don’t make them work hard to find you; design your display area with their eye line in mind.
 If the venue allows you to hang banners or signage from the ceiling, go for it.

-Every booth backdrop, table cover and tablet stand gives you the opportunity to tell your brand story visually.
+Every booth backdrop, table cover, and tablet stand gives you the opportunity to tell your brand story visually.
 The right display fixture enables you to show off product samples effectively.
 A pair of chairs gives people the opportunity to mull or talk over choices.

-- Speaking of those chairs, be sure to place a table with educational literature on it within easy reach.
-Remember, people are likely about to spend a fair amount of money on your product or service.
+Speaking of those chairs, be sure to place a table with educational literature on it within easy reach.
+Remember, people are likely to spend a fair amount of money on your product or service.
 They want to be confident in their choice.

-- Booth graphics can do double duty, provided they remain visually powerful and uncluttered.
+Booth graphics can do double duty, provided they remain visually powerful and uncluttered.
 If your product or service is distinguished by something in particular, and you can boil that down to just a few words, consider splashing that statement across a booth backdrop.

-- Today, people expect to do research on their own before they talk to a salesperson, so give them that opportunity in your booth.
+Today, people expect to do research on their own before they talk to a salesperson, so give them that opportunity in your booth.
 Providing a laptop pre-loaded with information about your product or service gives customers an excellent way to find out more about you, and it gives them something to do if you’re engaged in another conversation.

 To ensure they choose you...

-- If your product lends itself to a sample, be sure to offer one.
-From pavers to home décor to landscaping systems, those who need time to contemplate their choice, explore the quality of your wares or make sure they’re getting exactly what they need will appreciate the opportunity to take a sample home with them.
+If your product lends itself to a sample, be sure to offer one.
+From pavers to home décor to landscaping systems, those who need time to contemplate their choice, explore the quality of your wares, or make sure they’re getting exactly what they need will appreciate the opportunity to take a sample home with them.
 And it’s a physical reminder that you exist.

 Embracing those preferences ensures you don’t inadvertently lose a prospective customer.
 Design your cards beautifully and display them proudly—within easy reach, of course.

-- Figure out a way to capture visitors’ contact information.
+Figure out a way to capture visitors’ contact information.
 People may not be ready to buy right then and there, but if they’re interested in what you have to offer, they may be willing to give you their email or phone number for a more personal conversation at a later date.

 Home and garden shows draw big crowds, and most of those who attend are there for a reason.
 A well-planned booth can boost brand recognition and increase sales in a way that less tangible forms of advertising simply can’t match.